-But try walking into a local precious metals dealer in over a dozen states and exchanging 20 Federal Reserve Notes for an ounce of silver.
+But try walking into a local precious metals dealer in Maine, Kentucky, Hawaii, Vermont, or New Mexico and exchanging 35 Federal Reserve notes for an ounce of silver.
 If you make that kind of exchange, you will get hammered with a sales tax.
-That's the price you pay for picking up a piece of true money mentioned in the U.S. Constitution.
+That's the price you pay for picking up a piece of sound money mentioned in the U.S. Constitution.